Why study Physics and Astronomy?

 Due to the diversity of its faculty and strong emphasis on undergraduate research the Department of Physics & Astronomy provides an excellent opportunity for pursuing an undergraduate education.
 Our programs for majors combine the equipment and research opportunities of a large department with the small classes and strong student-faculty interactions of a smaller department.
 The department offers a variety of degrees with concentrations in physics, applied physics, biomedical physics, and astrophysics.

-for students to customize their undergraduate education.
-This is a good choice for
+flexibility for students to customize their undergraduate education.
+This is a good

-those who are interested in pursuing technical careers in a variety of fields such
+choice for those who are interested in pursuing technical careers in a variety of

-as engineering, computers, manufacturing, military, and teaching.
-The department offers
+fields such as engineering, computers, manufacturing, military, and teaching.
+The

 - B.S. - The Bachelor of Science (B.S.) includes more research and technical experience and is the best choice for those